fredgibbs/fredgibbs.github.io/courses/food-diet-health.md

 {::options parse_block_html="true" /}
 <div>
 What constitutes healthy food?
-Or a healthy diet?
-Or a healthy body?
+A healthy diet?
+A healthy body?
 Needless to say, dietary regimens to restore or maintain health--as well as what it means to be healthy--have remained preeminent questions throughout Western medical history.
 Yet even today, medical understandings of diet and official dietary advice seems to change almost daily.
-This course explores how various cultural, scientific, and medical values have continually shaped our relationship to food, health, and diet from the Renaissance until now.
+This course explores how various cultural, scientific, and medical values have continually shaped our relationship to food, health, and diet from the "discovery" of America to the present.

 Some guiding questions: How and why have the perceived medical virtues of various foods (such as coffee, chocolate, booze, etc) changed over time?
 Why have fad diets come in and gone out of fashion?
 How has modern medicine continually redefined what it means to be healthy and to eat a healthy diet?
 How have national recommendations for healthy foods been used as social controls?
 How have changing attitudes about the body, health, and technology shaped our preferences for what should be considered healthy food?

+The course will be taught in the shiny new Teaching and Learning building in "learning studios" that look like [this](https://www.unm.edu/~oset/Event%20Descriptions/LearningStudioClassroomsatUNM.html).
+Discussions will be more like labs, in which everyone will be working in small groups to research and discuss and present on relevant topics and research exercises.
+One of these topics will be the nature and history of local food, in parallel with October as "Local Food Month" in ABQ.
 </div>

 ### Student Learning Outcomes
 {::options parse_block_html="true" /}
 <div>

-* Understand the changing notion of diet and the constantly shifting relationship between diet and health in American medicine.
+* Understand the changing notion of diet and the constantly shifting relationship between diet and health in Western medicine.

-* Appreciate how attitudes about diet are not based on "objective" medical knowledge, but on a complex constellation of social, political, and cultural values.
+* Appreciate how attitudes about diet are not based on "objective" medical knowledge, but grow out of complex constellation of social, political, and cultural values.

 * Develop sensitivity to how different social and cultural populations approach food and health in vastly different terms, and how this might inform food, diet, and health policy decisions.

-* Sharpen critical thinking skills by evaluating contemporary medical writing dietary advice while exposing its assumptions and putting it in historical perspective.
+* Sharpen critical thinking skills by evaluating online dietary advice while exposing its assumptions and putting it in historical perspective.

 </div>